kaufland-ecommerce/esque/README.md

 ## Principles

-Our driving objectives can be summed up through these four principles:
+Our driving objectives can be summed up through these principles:
 * comes with batteries included
 * feature rich
 * robust